thewalkinggeek/PyCrypter/README.md

 4. Click **"Decrypt"** to decrypt the file.

 > [!WARNING]
 > The program creates a keyfile token (keyfile.key) that should be kept private and is required to decrypt your files.
+Please keep this key safe!

 ## License